top of page

 Joanne as a young child

-I remember my mother died in March.
+I remember my mother died in March of 1938.

 I would sometimes find myself crying, but then realized it didn’t do me a lot of good.
 You just learn to deal with things.